RCIC-UCI-Public/website-rcic/docs/source/slurm/jobs.rst

 The command ``srun`` is used to submit an interactive job which runs in a shell terminal.
 The job uses your console for for standard input/output/error.

+**All interactive jobs must be run on a single node, they can not be run on multiple nodes**.

 Use this method:
   when you want to test a short computation, compile